Tokens Over Titles: Blockchain’s Real Estate Revolution Begins

 Liquidity, Volatility, and the Meme-Stock Parallel

 Hedge-fund analyst Rhea Banerjee—born in Kolkata, MIT Media Lab alum—taps a fountain pen against mahogany and warns, “If fractional deeds trade like meme stocks, volatility will make GameStop look like a sleepy REIT.”
-Deloitte data shows weekly turnover for represented by a virtual token buildings at 8.9 %, quadruple classic REIT liquidity.
+Deloitte data shows weekly turnover for tokenized buildings at 8.9 %, quadruple classic REIT liquidity.
 Upside: swift price discovery; downside: flash-crash risk.
-Soundbite: Liquidity cuts both modalities—what sells in seconds can crash just as fast.
+Soundbite: Liquidity cuts both ways—what sells in seconds can crash just as fast.

 In a fluorescent Chicago basement, software architect Gerardo “Gerry” Diaz scans 19th-century deeds for a $5 million NSF project (NSF.gov).
 Each checksum lands on the EOS network.
 Ironically, it feels like microfilming the Rosetta Stone so code can forget paper ever existed.
 Soundbite: Archival graybeards and blockchain hackers now share cafeterias—and wryly, the coffee improved.